 As an internet bank, Vio Bank has no brick-and-mortar branches.
 Opening a High Yield Cornerstone Money Market account (or any other Vio Bank product) can only be done online.

 Only individual and joint accounts can be opened with Vio Bank, with custodial accounts and trust accounts not permitted.
 As mentioned above, trusts can be named as a beneficiary.

 As an online division of MidFirst Bank, Vio Bank operates under MidFirst Bank’s FDIC Certificate and shares its financial history.

-Note: According to Vio Bank’s FDIC Coverage page,
+Note: Vio Bank’s FDIC Coverage page states,

 Deposits held at Vio Bank are deposits of MidFirst Bank and are combined with any other MidFirst Bank deposits for FDIC insurance purposes.
 MidFirst Bank deposits includes deposits at MidFirst Bank and any of its divisions including Vio Bank, MidFirst Private Bank, 1st Century Bank, and MidFirst Direct.

-The above rates are accurate as of 8/22/2018.
+The above information and rates are accurate as of 11/28/2023.